1Thessalonians 5:4-5

 Of darkness - Regarding this phrase "of darkness" Marvin Vincent makes a subtle but interesting distinction writing that the...

-there shall no longer be any night; and they shall not have need of the light of a lamp nor the light of the sun, because the Lord God shall illumine them; and they shall reign forever and ever. (see note Revelation 22:5)
+there shall no longer be any night; and they shall not have need of the light of a lamp nor the light of the sun, because the Lord God shall illumine them; and they shall reign forever and ever.
+(Re 22:5-note)

-The contrast of day people and night people is dramatic as shown in the table below.
+The contrast of day people and night people is dramatic as summarized in this table…

 DAY